 Together with the forested rock of Koh Chan, which is to their south, you are unlikely to pay any of them a visit unless under your own steam, either by private boat or by kayak.

 The same remains true of Koh Bai Daeng which lies further south still, though there did used to be an overnight camping trip, sadly wound down due to lack of interest.
-The east side of Koh Bai Tang, as you may also see it named, like Koh Laoya, has a lovely stretch of beach and the Marine Park authorities have erected a small ranger station, together with a toilet block and washing facilities.
+The east side of Koh Bai Tang, as you may also see it named, like Koh Laoya, has a lovely stretch of beach and the Marine Park authorities have erected a small ranger station, together with a toilet block and washing facilities but it’s largely abandoned.

 Islands off Kai Bae Beach – West Coast of Koh Chang